Overview

 She has received 13 personal awards to date and the Gomeroi gaaynggal Centre has the Vice Regal Patronage of both the past and current Governor General, His Excellency The Governor General David Hurley.

-A/Prof Rae’s findings from the Gomeroi gaaynggal cohort has identified the significant burden of mental health symptoms suffered by Indigenous women during the antenatal period.
+Professor Rae’s findings from the Gomeroi gaaynggal cohort have identified the significant burden of mental health symptoms suffered by Indigenous women during the antenatal period.
 Further her work has shown that Indigenous women have high rates of pregnancy complications including; preeclampsia, preterm delivery, low birth weight deliveries, symptoms of early renal disease, and gestational diabetes.
 Her work in nutrition with the same population has shown that many women in this population are failing to meet the Australian nutritional guide to healthy living, putting them at risk of development of chronic disease development.
 However, community based programs that incorporate culture and the arts are extremely well supported within Indigenous communities, and modern technologies such as mHealth approaches can also be designed to meet community needs.

 Works